-According to Ackerman, the U.S. Navy Pre-Flight School created a routine to help pilots fall asleep in 2 minutes or less.
-It took pilots about six weeks of practice, but it worked — even after drinking coffee and with gunfire noises in the background.
+According to Ackerman, the United States Navy Pre-Flight School created a routine to help pilots fall asleep in 2 minutes or less.
+It took pilots about 6 weeks of practice, but it worked — even after drinking coffee and with gunfire noises in the background.

 This practice is said to even work for people who need to sleep sitting up!

 - Relax your entire face, including the muscles inside your mouth.